8go/matrix-eno-bot/README.md

 And a month after creating this repo by pure chance, this [Urban Dictionary link](https://www.urbandictionary.com/define.php?term=Eno) for `eno` popped up.
 Here, the word `eno` is defined as: _Totally awesome, Wicked cool.
 Hyperbole of awesome/cool.
 E.g. Dude, that round of speedball was so eno!_ What a fitting coincidence!
 Perfect fit!
 So cool, oops, so eno!

-## History and Past

-The first version of the bot was [tiny-matrix-bot plus](https://github.com/8go/tiny-matrix-bot) which was based on [matrix-python-sdk](https://github.com/matrix-org/matrix-python-sdk).
-Since `matrix-python-sdk` is no longer actively supported and end-to-end-encryption comes out of the box in `matrix-nio`, the switch to `nio-template` was made. [tiny-matrix-bot plus](https://github.com/8go/tiny-matrix-bot) is now abandonded and all efforts are put into `matrix-eno-bot`.

-Due to this history, you will find strong similarieties in the Bash scripts in [tiny-matrix-bot plus](https://github.com/8go/tiny-matrix-bot) and `eno`.

-`eno` includes various modifications and enhancements in comparison to [nio-template](https://github.com/8go/nio-template). `nio-template` was forked in summer of 2020.
-Since then my fork has drifted apart from the original `nio-template`.
-The framework files of `nio-template` used by `eno` have these enhancements:

-- use of access token instead of password
-- option to trust own devices
-- option to change device name
-- emoji verification and handling of `to_device` messages
-- sending of images and files (audio, video, pdf, etc.)

 ## Installation and Setup